joffreymarc/Dolphin/README.md

 --------------------------------------README-----------------------------------

-To get assets :
+To push a optimized portfolio and check it compability with rules:
-    -run getasset.py with python3
+    -run finance.py with python3